 So I’m going to focus some more energy on adding photos to Wikimedia Commons.

-The post "Wikishoot (and that *thing* about wikis)" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2014/11/wikishoot/) on November 6, 2014.
+The post "Wikishoot (and that *thing* about wikis)" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/11/wikishoot/) on November 6, 2014.